RiserLight/Git-tutorial/notes.md

 However, overusing `git cherry-pick` can lead to a messy commit history, so it's generally recommended to use `git merge` or `git rebase` instead, unless you have a specific need for the selective integration that `git cherry-pick` provides.

+13. Code migration:

+Migration changes:

+Pull from Development.
+Pull code from 4.1-Dev
+create branch from 4.1-Dev.
+checkout new branch
+git merge Development --no-commit --no-ff
+Pick Appropriate changes
+commit those changes
+Push code
+Raise Pull request from new branch to 4.1-Dev
+Verify pull request.
+Ask for review
+That is it.